top of page

 WELCOME!

-Bay Area Horse Archers is a San Francisco Bay Area club that focuses primarily on learning, playing, growing, and sharing horsemanship skills around the amazing fun sport of horse archery and other ancient equestrian warrior sports for both adult and young equestrians.
-Intermediate and advanced horse archers are welcome to join us for practice, training, clinics, competitions, and social gatherings.
-Students MUST have at least one year of regular riding experience with the ability to post at a trot and ride the canter in 2-point to join the club.
-We rent space at Blue Banner Ranch in Gilroy and train on Sunday mornings from 9:00am to 11:00am in summer and 10:00am-12:00pm in winter.
-Rental horses are available from Karla, the owner.
-You are welcome to bring your own horse.
-Scroll down for more information on the club and addictive sport of horse archery.
+Bay Area Horse Archers is a San Francisco Bay Area club that focuses primarily on learning, playing, growing, and sharing horsemanship skills around the amazing fun sport of horse archery for both adult and young equestrians.
+Intermediate and advanced equestrians, and all level archers are welcome to join us for practice, training, clinics, competitions, and social gatherings.
+We are fully insured.

 ABOUT ADAM